 To tease apart which elements of language a dog is capable of understanding, researchers and cognitive scientists of Canine Cognition Center at Yale University have been performing controlled experiments with pet dogs to understand the intricacies of canine body language, cognition and facial expressions.
 Similarly, two border collies, Rico and Chaser, have accomplished remarkable achievements in understanding human language, and we'll discuss some of the findings below.

 Border collies are a working breed, and there's one study in particular that proves it well (Pilley et al. 2011).
 While herding sheep, a border collie will follow the shepherd’s gestures and verbal commands to circle clockwise, counterclockwise, drop to their bellies, step forward, and so on.
 They understand verbal commands, gestures or even separate whistles for each command (used when those commands must travel across long distances).

 Given the understanding required to execute these behaviors, it’s not surprising that this breed has excelled in language research.
 Some shepherds say their dogs know the names of the individual sheep, and Rico and Chaser show the possibility of this claim.
-Popular Science magazine has written a wonderful article about them.
+Popular Science magazine has written an article about them.

 There's also a video you can check out below:

 Rico was able to learn the names of over 200 toys and fetch the one that was called for.
 Chaser later trounced this record decisively, learning the names of over 1,000 toys in this experiment (Pilley et al. 2011).
 In fact, Chaser’s trainer had to admit she had him beat as well, and he had to label each toy because he couldn’t keep them all straight!